nbelakovski/configs/README.md

 To install:
 - [Install nix](https://nixos.org/download/)
 - [Install nix home manager](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone)
+- Create an appropriate home.nix file by copying one of the existing ones and appropriately modifying the username, user folder, and git email
 - `rm ~/.config/home-manager/home.nix`
 - symlink ~/.config/home-manager/home.nix to the relevant nix file in here, i.e. `ln -s $(pwd)/macbook.nix ~/.config/home-manager/home.nix
 - The following script should essentially work and also it should be mostly idempotent (except for adding multiple entries to /etc/shells)